Finland93/GemHunter/README.md

 ### **How to Use:**

 To make the most of the MACD Integration for GemHunter [copy & paste pine script here](https://github.com/Finland93/GemHunter/blob/main/GemHunter/MACD-integration.pine), begin by adjusting the input parameters to align with your trading style and strategy.
 Use the customizable settings to tailor the indicator’s sensitivity and visualization to your specific needs.
 As you monitor your charts, pay attention to the divergence signals, MACD crossovers, and the trend status label, which provide actionable insights into market dynamics.
 For added convenience, set up alerts to stay informed about critical market movements, ensuring you never miss an important signal.
-Finally, combine this tool with the GemHunter tool to create a complete trading system, unlocking powerful insights and identifying profitable opportunities with precision.
+Finally, combine this tool with the GemHunter tool  for TradingView to create a complete trading system, unlocking powerful insights and identifying profitable opportunities with precision.

 ---

+## **Tutorials**

+Here you will find tutorials and explanations for the various indicators used in the GemHunter Tool for TradingView.
+For in-depth knowledge on each concept, we have linked to Investopedia articles that explain the key terms.

+- **[Support and Resistance](https://www.investopedia.com/terms/s/support.asp):** Learn how support and resistance levels are identified and their importance in trading.
+- **[MACD (Moving Average Convergence Divergence)](https://www.investopedia.com/terms/m/macd.asp):** A guide to understanding the MACD indicator and its role in trend analysis.
+- **[Exponential Moving Average (EMA)](https://www.investopedia.com/terms/e/ema.asp):** Explore how EMAs are used to determine market trends and potential reversals.
+- **[Ichimoku Cloud](https://www.investopedia.com/terms/i/ichimoku-cloud.asp):** A comprehensive look at the Ichimoku Cloud and how it helps in identifying support, resistance, and trends.
+- **[Volume](https://www.investopedia.com/terms/v/volume.asp):** Understand the role of trading volume and how it can confirm or contradict price movements.
+- **[Divergence in Trading](https://www.investopedia.com/terms/d/divergence.asp):** Learn how divergence between price and indicators signals potential trend changes.

+---

 ## **Disclaimer**

 > **Disclaimer:**
 > The information provided by the GemHunter Tool and its associated features is for educational and informational purposes only.
 We do not offer any financial, investment, or trading advice.
 Trading and investing involve substantial risk, and you should only trade with money you can afford to lose.
+>
 > We are not responsible for any financial losses that may occur as a result of using this tool.
 You are solely responsible for any trading decisions and actions you take based on the data provided by the GemHunter Tool.
 Please conduct thorough research or consult a qualified financial advisor before making any financial decisions.